 Allard Bailey’s divorce lawyers in London can guide you through the stress and complexities of divorce law and separation.

 Where are you based?

 Allard Bailey Family Law is based in Holborn, London.
 We also have an office in Hertfordshire.
 Our team of divorce and family solicitors can guide you through the divorce process with empathy, keeping you fully informed at every stage.
-Our divorce lawyers in our offices in London or Hertford for a face-to-face consultations at our Holborn office or wherever is most convenient for you.
+You can meet our divorce lawyers in our offices in London or Hertford for a face-to-face consultation, or wherever is most convenient for you.
 We can be reached anytime via telephone, Skype and email.

 What is the procedure of divorce?